Dieter Roth: 96 Picadillies

 Each picture from the series emphasised a different aspect of the scene; one postcard was blanked out everywhere except for the buses circling around Eros; another might add black paint judiciously across the scene to suggest a bustling nightscape.

+Selten gehörte Musik

+Roth's work is strongly influenced by collaborations and, in some cases, deliberate dilettantism.
+His music-performative collaborations with primarily Austrian artists from the Wiener Gruppe and Viennese Actionism, namely Gerhard Rühm, Oswald Wiener, Günter Brus, Hermann Nitsch, Christian Ludwig Attersee, Dominik Steiger, and Arnulf Rainer, started in 1973 under the label Selten gehörte Musik (Rarely Heard Music) and included both records and concert performances.
+Also in later works, Roth combines collaboration and dilettantism in the medium of music, for example in his ‘'Radio Sonata’' (1978) or the sound installation ‘'Nahkvartett’' (1980-82) in collaboration with his children.
+His only musical score, the ‘'Splittersonate’' (1965-1994), is both a diary and a musical score and may only be played by sight-reading.

 1980s and 1990s

 Gartenskulptor, 1977; Undergoing installation at the MAC, Marseilles.

 Garden Sculpture

 Roth's installations became larger over the years, and more open-ended.
 After 1980 they were often created in collaboration with his son Björn and other artists, who would also contribute to the pieces.

 Gartenskulptor (Garden Sculpture), for instance, had started out as a copy of the multiple P.O.TH.A.A.VFB, a self-portrait bust made of chocolate and birdseed standing on a bird-table, exposed to the elements.
 Referred to by Roth as a 'dis- and re-assembly object', each new incarnation gradually acquired working drawings, paintings, sculpted rabbits and collages placed on trellises in collector's gardens.
 It even acquired a real rabbit and the rabbit's hutch for a number of years.
 The last time it was installed in a garden was in 1989.
 When it was exhibited indoors in Switzerland, 1992, Gartenskulptor took up an entire room.
 By 1995 it was 20m long and included all sorts of objects including a fire ladder and television screens.
 By 2000, in Mönchengladbach, it was 40 metres long, having acquired elements from each of the installations' incarnations, including pebbly earth excavated by the architects Herzog and de Meuron for the facade of the Schaulager, for instance.
 The rabbit was no longer present.